dbca-wa/audio-transcriber/README.md

 ## Installation

-The recommended way to set up this project for development is using [Poetry](https://python-poetry.org/docs/) to install and manage a virtual Python environment.
-With Poetry installed, change into the project directory and run:
+Dependencies for this project are managed using [uv](https://docs.astral.sh/uv/).
+With uv installed, change into the project directory and run:

-    poetry install
+    uv sync

 Activate the virtualenv like so:

-    poetry shell
+    source .venv/bin/activate

-To run Python commands in the activated virtualenv, thereafter run them as normal:
+To run Python commands in the activated virtualenv, thereafter run them like so:

     python manage.py

-Manage new or updating project dependencies with Poetry also, like so:
+Manage new or updated project dependencies with uv also, like so:

-    poetry add newpackage==1.0
+    uv add newpackage==1.0

 ## Environment variables

-This project uses confy to set environment variables (in a `.env` file).
+This project uses **python-dotenv** to set environment variables (in a `.env` file).
 The following variables are required for the project to run:

     AZURE_CONNECTION_STRING=AzureStorageAccountConnectionString